-Although both graphs correspond to vectors of dimension $K$, possibly much lower than $d$, they are in general different, as the sparsity patterns of $\bTheta^*$ and $\bOmega^*$ will typically differ, and have different interpretations.
-It would be therefore misleading to use one as a proxy for the other when drawing conclusions in practice.
-For instance, in the neuroscience example, if we interpret each latent variable as the function of a ROI, the latent variable graph {encodes the CI relationships} between functions, which may be one question of scientific interest.
-The relationship between $\bTheta^*$ and $\bOmega^*$ shows that this question will not be typically answered by studying the cluster-average graph, although that may be tempting to do.
-On the other hand, the cluster-average graph may be of independent interest, as it encodes CI's relations among the average signals within each ROI.
+Although both these graphs correspond to vectors of dimension $K$ and are constructed based on the partition $G^*$, they are in general different as the sparsity patterns of $\bTheta^*$ and $\bOmega^*$ will typically differ, and have different interpretations.
+Therefore it would be misleading to use one as a proxy for the other when drawing conclusions.
+For instance, in the neuroscience example, if we interpret each latent variable as the function of a ROI, then the latent variable graph {encodes the CI relationships} between functions, which is one question of scientific interest.
+The difference between $\bTheta^*$ and $\bOmega^*$ shows that this question will not be typically answered by studying the cluster-average graph, although that may be tempting to do by practitioners.